ranisaini0131/Chai_Aur_React/readme.md

 => React after compilation converts into HTML+CSS+JS, browser ko HTML+CSS+JS hi samjh aati hai.
 => React makes easy to manage and buil complex froentnd where we are handling state changes in multiple componenets.
+=>React actually helps us to update the UI, on 1 variable change it reacts on many places.

 => React is Libarary.
 Libraries are cool, we can change anything accoding to our need, Frameworks are like millitary, they worked as it is they were written.
 => Props in React are properties of JS.